 Rachel David: In May, my colleague Nicole Cooper and I went on an adventure to Costa Rica.
 One of my favorite activities was waterfall rappelling and canyoning near Arenal Volcano!

 There was no more memorable a way to spend our days than with those we love most.
-New pets, growing babies, and quality time together made for a truly exciting year.
+Quality time together made for a truly special year.